ypinhsuan/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Extract the methods out to another class (`ModuleClassUtil` and `LessonClassUtil`).
     * Pros:
       * Does not violate the law of demeter.
-Increases cohesion and thus increase maintainability.
+Increases cohesion and thus increase maintainability and testability.
     * Cons:
       * Requires more wrapper methods to carry information.
       * More effort to implement.

 * **Alternative 2:** Obtain all attendance information within `StatisticsCommand#execute()`.
     * Pros:
       * Easy, straightforward to implement.
     * Cons:
       * Violates the law of demeter to a large extent.

 ##### Aspect 2: Responsibility of relevant methods

 * **Alternative 1 (current choice):** Allow `ModuleClassUtil#getParticipationScore` and
 `ModuleClassUtil#getAbsentWeek` to return intermediate values.
   * Pros:
     * Reduce the responsibilities of `ModuleClassUtil#getParticipationScore` and `ModuleClassUtil#getAbsentWeek`.
   * Cons:
     * Additional processing required to process the results of the method calls in `StatisticsCommand#execute()`.

 * **Alternative 2:** Allow `ModuleClassUtil#getParticipationScore` and
 `ModuleClassUtil#getAbsentWeek` to return a `String` representation directly.